Search This Blog

 The population of Bucharest doubled between 1798 and 1831.
 The census of 1798 counted just over 30,000 inhabitants, while 33 years later to reach 60,587 people.

-The first omnibus horses were opened in Bucharest in 1840, being among the first cities in Europe that had such means of transport.
+Omnibus horses started in Bucharest in 1840.
+They were among the first cities in Europe that had such means of transport.

 When Wallachia and Moldavia united on January 24, 1862 to form the Principality of Romania, Bucharest became the new nation's capital city.